-On May 9, 2018 the Company submitted a draft application for a plan of operations ("POO") exploration permit with the U.S. Forest Service, Tucson, Arizona for their initial comments.
-Major components for the initial phase of the POO include a surface Induced Potential (IP) geophysical survey and construction of exploration access roads and up to twenty (20) exploration drilling platforms.
-An environmental assessment (EA) study of the proposed areas of surface disturbance on U.S. Forest Service federal surface lands is currently underway as a pre-condition to the granting of the permit.
+In May 2018 the Company submitted a draft application for a plan of operations ("POO") exploration permit with the U.S. Forest Service, Tucson, Arizona.
+Major components for the initial phase of the POO include a surface Induced Potential (IP) geophysical survey and construction of exploration access roads and up to thirty (30) exploration drilling platforms.
+Biological, cultural and wetland assessment studies of the proposed areas of surface disturbance on U.S. Forest Service federal surface lands are currently underway.
+Barksdale expects several drafts of the POO to be submitted to the USFS before the application is accepted as a final version.

-Subject to receipt of all necessary governmental approvals and permits, commencing in 2018 the Company intends to undertake an initial, pre-drilling exploration program of approximately \$1,350,000 on the Sunnyside Property including surface geochemical sampling as well as geophysical surveys.
-Upon formal approval of the POO, an initial exploration drilling program is planned to test for deep, polymetallic: copper+zinc+lead+silver mineralization on the Sunnyside Property, evidence for which is supported by previous historical diamond core drill intercepts on the property.
-Pursuant to the Sunnyside Agreement, the Company has one year following receipt of all necessary governmental approvals and permits including drill permits to complete an initial exploration program of \$3,000,000 (including drilling) on the Sunnyside Property in order to maintain the Option in good standing.
+The Company intends to undertake pre-drilling exploration work on the Sunnyside Property including surface geochemical sampling as well as geophysical surveys.
+Once all required approvals are in place, Barksdale plans to begin testing the Sunnyside property for various porphyry copper, breccia pipe, skarn, vein and manto targets.
+In order to maintain the Option in good standing, the Company has one year following receipt of all necessary governmental approvals and permits, including drill permits, to complete an initial exploration program of \$3,000,000 (including drilling) on the Sunnyside Property.

-Four Metals
+Four Metals Property

-On April 19, 2018, the Company entered into a definitive option agreement (the "Four Metals Agreement") with MinQuest, Ltd. and Allegiant to acquire a 100% undivided interest in Four Metals located in Santa Cruz County, Arizona.
-Four Metals consists of a contiguous block of 40 unpatented lode claims (760 acres) strategically located approximately 3km south of the Company's Sunnyside Property within the Patagonia Mountains of Arizona.
+On April 19, 2018, the Company entered into a definitive option agreement (the "Four Metals Agreement") with MinQuest, Ltd. and Allegiant to acquire a 100% undivided interest in Four Metals Property located in Santa Cruz County, Arizona.
+Four Metals Property consists of a contiguous block of 40 unpatented lode claims (760 acres) strategically located approximately 3km south of the Company's Sunnyside Property within the Patagonia Mountains of Arizona.